jclark/rpi-cm4-ptp-guide/fedora.md

 Fedora has good [documentation for installing on a SBC](https://docs.fedoraproject.org/en-US/fedora-server/installation/on-sbc/), but it doesn't address stage 2 for the CM4, which has internal eMMC storage (except in the CM4 Lite version).

 The normal Fedora approach for step 4 requires using an HDMI monitor and keyboard connected to the CM4 to do the initial setup, most importantly to setup a user account.
 You cannot just skip this, since the image does not allow ssh login without some configuration.
-However, it is possible to avoid the requirement to use an HDMI monitor and keyboard, if it is inconvenient or not possible for you for some reason (in my case, I wanted to install a Fedora 39 nightly image, but HDMI output wasn't working properly).
-This requires that step 3 be done using the arm-image-installer program, which is available only on Fedora; the arm-image-installer program has options that can configure the image to allow you to ssh in as root.
-This then requires that you need to use a desktop computer that is running Fedora.
+However, it is possible to avoid this requirement if you really want to (in my case, I wanted to install a Fedora 39 nightly image, but HDMI output wasn't working properly).
+This requires that step 3 be done using the `arm-image-installer program`, which has options that can configure the image to allow you to ssh in as root.
+But `arm-image-installer` is available only on Fedora, which implies that you need to use a desktop computer that is running Fedora.

 After the above process is complete, you use make use of the Cockpit web administration interface by connecting to port 9090 on the CM4.